yfCuiFaith/DeepCSeqSite/README.md

 1.5.0 <= TensorFlow <= 1.10.0<br>
 We strongly recommend you execute DCS-SI with GPU.
 ## Usage
-Enter the root dir of DCS-SI.
+Enter the root dir.
 If needed, you can get help information by this command:
 ```bash
 python dcs_si.py -h
 ```